Should you really be thinking about retiring to a new country?

-I’d say the very fact that you’re even considering the notion of retiring to another country gives you part of the answer to that question.
-Because considering the idea means you possess one of the two qualities you need to make a big success of this: open-mindedness.
+I’d say the fact that you’re even considering the notion of retiring to another country gives you part of the answer to that question.
+Because considering the idea means you possess one of the two qualities you need to make a big success of this.

-If you share that way of looking at the world (and I’d bet you do, given as you’ve taken the step to sign yourself up to read these dispatches each day), then I’d say that, yes, a new life overseas could be everything you’re imagining it might be.
+If you share that way of looking at the world, then I’d say that, yes, a new life overseas could be everything you’re imagining it might be.

 Your open mind will lead you to all kinds of new and interesting places and experiences.
 It will allow you to reinvent your life completely (if that’s what you’d like to do)… and to make discoveries that, today, you probably can’t imagine.

 Some will amount to the greatest, grandest adventures and the most fun of your lifetime.

 Others will frustrate you, intimidate you, concern you, confound you, even conspire to drive you out of your mind.
 Some days, enjoying the new life in paradise you dreamt about for so long, your patience will be tried and your fuse will be short.